 Once the students and their companions arrived, we drank prosecco in the courtyard, introduced ourselves, and walked up the road to nearby restaurant Locanda Dal Nane.
 It was a lovely, warm night, so we sat outside in the garden.
 We dined on, among other local dishes, beef cheeks braised in wine, a wine risotto and several fabulous desserts.

-At a pasta-making workshop the next day at Enoteca della Valpocilla, we formed pasta into tortelli (big tortellini), and ate it for lunch.
+At a pasta-making workshop the next day at Enoteca della Valpolicella, we formed pasta into tortelli (big tortellini), and ate it for lunch.
 This was my favorite meal of the trip, a tender pasta stuffed with ricotta, boiled and sauteed in butter, and then showered in Parmesan and shaved summer truffles.
 The restaurant reminded me of Chez Panisse in its philosophy of using local ingredients and making many dishes by hand.
-Demet loves this place so much that she had her wedding reception there just one year ago.
+Demet loves this place so much that she had the owner cater her wedding reception there just one year ago.

 On our second full day, Demet gave a class on how to taste and describe wines.
 It came in handy at our trip to the legendary family vineyard of Quintarelli, a favorite wine of Hemingway’s.
 Luckily for us, it was harvest time.
 We saw grapes drying at the winery, where they dry for four months to concentrate flavors.
 We sampled a half dozen excellent wines in a dark tasting room, with pours by the founder’s grandsons.